Ayesha-Noor-04/Suroor-ClothingWebsite/README.md

 Styling handled via homepage.css and stylepayment.css

-Includes images to create a realistic shopping experience
+Includes images to create a realistic shopping experience  (not added here, if you need the code, you will have to add the pictures yourself)

 Designed with responsive layout, visual hierarchy, and accessibility